Temple Mount Sifting Project: Finds

 Most of the artifacts discovered are quite small, no larger than a few centimeters.
 Their origins span several millennia – from the Stone Age up to the 20th century.

 Stone and Bronze Ages

 Only a tiny fraction of the finds date to these periods, the earliest among them dated to the Epipalaeolithic or the Neolithic Period.
 The Chalcolithic and Bronze Ages are mostly represented by sherds of local pottery, but some examples of Mycenaean pottery have been found as well.
 Other finds from these periods include 3 Bronze Age scarabs and an amulet bearing the name of Thutmose III.
 A broken finger of a statue probably dates to the Late Bronze Age.

-Iron Age (First Temple Period, 1000–586 BC)
+Iron Age (First Temple Period, 1000–586 BCE)

-Approximately 15% of the pottery finds in the TMSP date to the Iron Age, mostly to the Iron Age IIb-III (800–586 BC).
+Approximately 15% of the pottery finds in the TMSP date to the Iron Age, mostly to the Iron Age IIb-III (800–586 BCE).

 Among the finds from the Iron Age IIa (10th–9th century BCE) are a rare impression seal and an arrowhead.